plumatic/eng-practices/20130926-data-representation.md

 For operating on your data, plain old functions are the simplest and typically best option.
 We recommend that you use `safe-get` [[3]](#footnotes) to access fields, use docstrings and schemas to document your code, and organize your namespace into clear public and private sections.

-With this discipline under your belt, the only real benefits of using records and interfaces or protocols are primitive support, and the appearence of lexical scope for your data members.
+With this discipline under your belt, the only real benefits of using records and interfaces or protocols are primitive support, and the appearance of lexical scope for your data members.
 The price you pay for these features is the extra ceremony around declaring interfaces and data classes, plus (in my opinion) slightly decreased ease of use.

 If you do need polymorphism, however, ordinary functions are usually not a great choice.
 A single `instance?` check or `case` on `:type` isn't the end of the world, and sometimes is the simplest and cleanest solution -- but once these conditionals start appearing in multiple places, there's a good chance you're doing it wrong.